zhXchD/tp/docs/UserGuide.md

 * `view in/j index/4` Views the 4th journal entry in the journal.
 * `view in/j index/8` Views the 8th journal entry in the journal.

-### Find contacts or journal entries with keywords on fileds: `find`
+### Finding contacts or journal entries: `find`

 Finds a list of contacts or journal entries that satisfy the requirements on particular fields given by the user.

-Format `view in/SCOPE [different valid combinations dependent on SCOPE]`
+Format: `find in/SCOPE [different valid combinations dependent on SCOPE]`
-* `view in/c [n/NAME_KEYWORDS] [p/PHONE_KEYWORDS] [e/EMAIL_KEYWORDS]
+* `find in/c [n/NAME_KEYWORDS] [p/PHONE_KEYWORDS] [e/EMAIL_KEYWORDS]
-[a/ADDRESS_KEYWORDS] [t/TAG]`
+  [a/ADDRESS_KEYWORDS] [t/TAG]…​`
-* `view in/j [n/TITLE_KEYWORDS] [at/DATE_AND_TIME] [with/CONTACT_NAME_KEYWORDS]
+* `find in/j [n/TITLE_KEYWORDS] [at/DATE_AND_TIME] [with/CONTACT_NAME_KEYWORDS]
-[d/DESCRIPTION_KEYWORDS] [t/TAG]`
+  [d/DESCRIPTION_KEYWORDS] [t/TAG]…​`

 Examples:
-* `view in/c n/Alice` Finds all contacts whose name contains "Alice".
+* `find in/c n/Alice` Finds all contacts whose name contains "Alice".
-* `view in/n n/Alice p/65` Find all contacts whose name contains "Alice" and
+* `find in/n n/Alice p/65` Find all contacts whose name contains "Alice" and
   phone number contains "65".
-* `view in/c n/Alice p/65 e/@u.nus.edu a/RC4 t/Student` Find all contacts whose name
+* `find in/c n/Alice p/65 e/@u.nus.edu a/RC4 t/Student`<br>
-contains "Alice" and phone number contains "65" and email contains "@u.nus.edu" and address name contains "RC4" and tagged "Student" (Note that for `TAG`, IntelliJournal searches for the exact same tag instead of find the ones that contain the searched string).
+  Find all contacts whose name contains "Alice" and phone number contains "65" and email contains "@u.nus.edu" and address name contains "RC4" and tagged "Student"<br>
+  (Note that for `TAG`, IntelliJournal searches for the exact same tag instead of finding the ones that contain the searched string).
-* `view in/j n/Meeting d/plan for 2021 with/Alice t/Meeting at/2020-10-10` Finds all
+* `find in/j n/Meeting d/plan for 2021 with/Alice t/Meeting at/2020-10-10 15:00`
-journal entries that have a name containing "Meeting", have a description containing "plan for 2021", with someone whose name contains "Alice", tagged "Meeting", happening on Oct 10, 2020.
+  <br>Finds all journal entries that have a name containing "Meeting", have a
+  description containing "plan for 2021", with someone whose name contains "Alice", tagged "Meeting", happening on Oct 10, 2020, 3pm.

+### Checking schedule: `check`

+Finds a list of journal entries for a date given by the user.

+Format: `check [DATE]`

+Examples:
+* `check 2000-03-12` Finds a list of journal entries on the 12th of March, 2000.
+* `check` Finds a list of journal entries on the current date.

 ### Deleting a contact: `deletec`

 Deletes a contact from the address book and switches to the address book tab.

-Format `deletec INDEX`
+Format: `deletec INDEX`
 * `INDEX` refers to the index number of the contact in the list.

 Examples: